Turkey Meat Sauce

 • Ground turkey – Don’t buy ultra-lean; go for 85/15% ground turkey if possible.
 More fat, more flavor.

-• Hot turkey sausage – Offers a spicy and flavorful kick.
+• Hot turkey and sweet turkey sausage – Offers a nice balance of spicy, sweet, and flavorful.

 • Onions, shallots, and garlic – Essential elements of any good meat sauce!